How do I winterize my horse?

 Should I blanket my horse - yes/no?

 It depends.
 You'd better put a blanket on older, heavy-fed or sick horses.
 If they are struggling with something anyway, then it's important that they don't freeze.
-Keeping warm takes a lot of energy.
+Keeping themselves warm takes a lot of energy.

 If you have decided for yourself and your horse that a blanket or possibly even a shearing is necessary, then you should of course pay attention to the fit of the blanket.
 Remember that your horse will be wearing this blanket for hours and it should fit accordingly.
-Adequate shoulder room is important and the belly straps should not be too long.
+Adequate shoulder room is important and the belly straps shouldn't be too long.
 Also, you should only put the blanket on dry coats.
 Some blankets are breathable, but you should still make sure that your horse does not have a wet coat when you put the blanket on.
-If your horse has been out in the rain with the blanket and you don't have a spare blanket, be careful when removing the blanket that you don't just throw it somewhere or hang it down.
+If your horse has been out in the rain with the blanket and you don't have a spare blanket, be careful when removing the blanket.
+Don't just throw it somewhere or hang it down.
 Fold it neatly so that no air gets to the lining.
 This is the only way to prevent the lining from getting clammy and to keep it dry so that you can relax and put the blanket back on your horse after riding.
 Remember: Never put a blanket with a wet lining on your horse.
 The kidney area will immediately get wet and cold and your horse will get sick.

 Should I shear my horse - yes/no?